Bruce Forsyth's Big Night

 Bruce Forsyth's Big Night is a TV show screened on ITV on Saturday nights in late 1978.
 It starred Bruce Forsyth.
-12 episodes were broadcast between 7 October and 31 December 1978.
+12 episodes were broadcast between 7 October and 31 December 1978 with guests including Elton John, Lena Zavaroni, Dolly Parton and Karen Carpenter.
 Two further one-off specials were shown on 4 April 1980 and 21 September 1980 where Forsyth got the chance to perform an hour long show with idol and long-time friend Sammy Davis Jr, who had been a guest on an earlier show, which Forsyth later said was the best show he'd ever been associated with.